yeah8000/acf-autosize/readme.txt

 ## Features
 - Automatically resize wysiwyg and textarea fields in ACF groups
 - Add `data-wysiwyg-slug='my-wysiwyg-field'` to the body in tinymce iframes, so you can style those iframe's contents using editor-styles.

+## Limitations
+- Currently does not work on fields inside of ACF Gutenberg Blocks.

 ## Usage
 - Install and activate like any other wordpress plugin